patel-23/patel-23/README.md

 Software Developer, Data Analyst, and Graphic Designer
 ----------------------------------------

 I'm an aspiring Full Stack Developer.
-I have experience with technologies and frameworks such as Java, JavaScript, HTML, Python and SQL.
+I have experience with technologies and frameworks such as Java, JavaScript, Python and React.

 * 🌇 I'm based in: Toronto, Canada
 * ✉️ You can contact me at: [sp29pate@uwaterloo.ca](mailto:sp29pate@uwaterloo.ca)
 * 💡 Check out my portfolio: [shiv-patel.com](https://shiv-patel.com/)
-* 🚀 I'm currently working on: Roster Management iOS app to help less experienced house league coaches stay organized
+* 🚀 I'm currently working on: An AI chatbot to help new soccer referees gain a deeper understanding of the Laws of the Game
-* 🎯 I'm learning: AWS (Cloud Computing Platform)
+* 🎯 I'm learning: Golang
-* ⚽️ Fun Fact: Goalkeeper, Referee, and Liverpool F.C.
-Fan

 ### Skills